jdmonaco/lcomodel/README.md

 This repository contains the IPython Notebook files that were used to develop the location-controlled oscillator (LCO) model that I presented at the Society for Neuroscience 2014 meeting:

-* J. D. Monaco, K. Zhang, and H. T. Blair.
+* J. D. Monaco, H. T. Blair, and K. Zhang.
 (2014) **Spatial rate/phase codes provide landmark-based error correction in a temporal model of theta cells**.
 Society for Neuroscience 2014, Washington, D.C.
 752.07.

 The poster is available in PDF form on my website: